zealvora/certified-kubernetes-application-developer/Domain 6 - State Persistence/Readme.md

 # Domain 6 - State Persistence

-The code mentioned in this document are used in the Certified Kubernetes Administrator 2025 course.
+The code mentioned in this document are used in the Certified Kubernetes Application Developer 2025 course.

 https://www.udemy.com/course/mastering-certified-kubernetes-application-developer/?referralCode=3A549BA24AC8ED6597DF